TheCodingEnthusiast/EE_project/Requirements/Software/Arduino_Backend_Req.md

 A) Bluetooth
   1) The arduino module must pair with the first available bluetooth device.
-  2) After sucessfull pairing and connection LED must flash Blue
+  2) After sucessfull pairing and connection LED must flash green for 3 sec
-  3) If the bluetooth gets disconnected while the program is running, the LED must flash RED.
+  3) If the bluetooth gets disconnected while the program is running, the LED must flash RED till connected
   4) The speed data sent over the bluetooth must be collected and set in the program.
   5) The score data must be sent over bluetooth at the end of the game.
   6) The score data must be sent over bluetooth during the game after every 5 seconds _(optional)_